 - Mentor Modules: Free online resources for new teachers and school leaders.
 For more information review the Mentor Modules Facilitator's Guide.

-Maine’s Alternative Certification and Mentoring Program is a partnership between the Maine Department of Education Office of Special Services and the University of Maine College of Education and Human Development.
+Maine SEEDS (Special Educator Engagement, Development, and Support) is a partnership between the Maine Department of Education Office of Special Services and Inclusive Education and the University of Maine College of Education and Human Development.

 The Maine Principal's Association has developed a comprehensive mentorship program for novice principals and assistant principals.
 The program recently expanded to offer supports to experienced educators in new positions who desire a mentor/coach.